-While that is encouraging, most babies are not being exclusively breastfed, or breastfed for as long as is recommended by the American Academy of Pediatrics and the World Health Organization.
-There is a lot of speculation about why this is.
+While that is encouraging, most babies are not being exclusively breastfed or breastfed for as long as is recommended by the American Academy of Pediatrics (AAP) and the World Health Organization (WHO).

 Some of the most common reasons given for stopping breastfeeding before a mom intended to or it is recommended include:

-- nipple pain
+- Nipple pain

-- the belief or concern that they don’t have enough milk
+- The belief or concern that they don’t have enough milk

-- fatigue and the belief that formula feeding will change that
+- Fatigue and the belief that formula feeding will change that.

-- returning to work can present enormous challenges for some moms in their desire to continue breastfeeding
+- Returning to work can present enormous challenges for some moms in their desire to continue breastfeeding.

 These moms need help.
 They also need to know why it is important that they try to work through issues that may come up.
-Issues that make them think , “is this worth it?” or, “Maybe I have done this long enough” or, “it’s just too hard and I’m ready to stop”.
+Issues that make them think , “Is this worth it?” or, “Maybe I have done this long enough” or, “It’s just too hard and I’m ready to stop”.

 If you are one of those mothers, these are some of the compelling reasons you should do what you need to do to get through those challenging times.

 Breastfeeding makes a difference in the health of babies.
 Some outcomes are short-term, some are life long.